realespee/realespee/README.md

 ### Welcome, I'm glad you're interested in me.

+- 👋 Frappe ERPNext Developer, I do that on daily basis day and night
-- 👋 I'm currently working on my Msc.
-Research Project to `Predict Particulate Matter in African Towns` whilst developing BluERP (A powerful ERP solution in Django and Reactjs and ML)
+- 👋 I'm also currently working on my Msc.
+Research Project to `Predict Particulate Matter in African Towns`
-- 👀 I have previously worked on projects using ML/DL, Web APIs using Python, Data Visualizations using Plotly, matplotlib and D3js, Data Mining, Computer Vision, GCP, Reactjs and more
+- 👀 I have previously worked on projects using `Frappe/ERPNext` ML/DL, Web APIs using `Python`, Data Visualizations using `Plotly`, `matplotlib` and `D3js`, Data Mining, Computer Vision, GCP, `Reactjs` and more
 - 🌱 I’m currently learning `Natural Language Processing` leveraging `huggingface` and `Transformers`
 - 💞️ I’m looking to collaborate on The BluERP project
-- 📫 How to reach me on wanyamasp@gmail.com & 	[Twitter](https://twitter.com/spwanyama)
+- 📫 How to reach me on [mailto:wanyamasp@gmail.com](wanyamasp@gmail.com) & 	[Twitter](https://twitter.com/spwanyama)
 - 🔶 Most of my work will be deployed [HERE](https://simonwanyama.com) soon...

 <!---